 Spend your day relaxing on deck and attending informative lectures.

-Like a miniature Bora Bora, Aitutaki’s central peak rises above a reef-encircled lagoon, and we are welcomed by villagers performing some of the Pacific’s finest dances.
-Local guides accompany us on an island tour highlighting the natural and cultural attributes of the island.
-After lunch on the ship, enjoy snorkeling or diving off a remote motu in the crystal clear waters dotted with coral heads.
+Like a miniature Bora Bora, Aitutaki’s central peak rises above a reef-encircled lagoon, and you'll be welcomed by villagers performing intricate dances.
+Local guides accompany you on an island tour highlighting the natural and cultural attributes of the island.
+After lunch on the ship, enjoy snorkeling or diving off a remote motu in the crystal-clear waters dotted with coral heads.

 Bora Bora, Society Islands, French Polynesia